gallexis/PyTorrent/README.md

 -	Scrape udp or http trackers
 -	Connect to peers
 -	Ask them for the blocks you want
--	Save a block in RAM, and when a piece is completed, compare the hash and write this piece into you hard drive
+-	Save a block in RAM, and when a piece is completed and checked, write the data into you hard drive
 -	Deal with the one-file or multi-files torrents

 But you can’t :